Life, The Universe and Everything

 The stage was set.
 Everything that comes afterwards, including amazingly complex self-organizing stuff that forms the basis for living organisms, is based on the result of this cosmic inflation.

-In the beginning, there was mostly hydrogen.
-There were so many of these hydrogen atoms that their mass affected space-time by bending it.
-We call this gravity.
-They started to clump together and became so fucking big and hot that they ignited in nuclear fusion.
+These atoms started to clump together and became so big and hot that they ignited in nuclear fusion.
 A star was born, so they say.

 Stars are fascinating.
 They are born in dense clouds of gas and come in all sizes; depending on their size, what happens when they run out of hydrogen differs.